PTSD Treatment by a Psychologist

-What is emotional and psychological trauma?
+What is Emotional and Psychological Trauma?

 Emotional and psychological trauma is the result of extraordinarily stressful events that shatter your sense of security, making you feel helpless and vulnerable in a dangerous world.

 Traumatic experiences often involve a threat to life or safety, but any situation that leaves you feeling overwhelmed and alone can be traumatic, even if it doesn’t involve physical harm.
 It’s not the objective facts that determine whether an event is traumatic, but your subjective emotional experience of the event.
-The more frightened and helpless you feel, the more likely you are to be traumatised.
+The more frightened and helpless you feel, the more likely you are to be traumatized.